Bylaws

 SECTION TWO: COMPOSITION

-Subsection Four: Eligibility
+Subsection Two: Eligibility

 SECTION THREE: PARLIAMENTARY ORDER